HumanSignal/label-studio/docs/source/guide/tasks.md

 How you import data can depend on where your data is stored.

-- Stored in a cloud storage bucket?
-See [Sync data from cloud or database storage](storage.html).
+- If your data is stored in a cloud storage bucket, see [Sync data from cloud or database storage](storage.html).
-- Stored in a Redis database?
-See [Sync data from cloud or database storage](storage.html).
+- If your data is stored in a Redis database, see [Sync data from cloud or database storage](storage.html).
+- If your data is stored at internet-accessible URLs, [import it from the Label Studio UI](#Import-data-from-the-Label-Studio-UI).
-- Stored at internet-accessible URLs or stored locally?
-Import from the UI or using the command line.
+- If your data is stored locally in a directory, [import it from the command line](#Import-data-from-the-command-line).
-- Stored locally?
+- If your data is stored locally as individual files, [import it from the Label Studio UI](#Import-data-from-the-Label-Studio-UI).

 ### Import data from the Label Studio UI

 To import data from the Label Studio UI, do the following:
 1. Start Label Studio from the command line.
 2. On the Label Studio UI, open the import page available at [http://localhost:8080/import](http://localhost:8080/import).
-3. Import your data as files or URLs.
+3. Import your data from files or URLs.

 ### Import data from the command line